Who is PCCH and what is your mission?

 Are there ways for parents to volunteer in the classroom?

 Yes!
 We love parent volunteers.
-Parents must be fully vaccinated for COVID-19 in order to spend time in our classrooms.
-Teachers may ask for help with a special project or event or a parent may want to volunteer to help prepare snack or help maintain our school.
+Teachers may ask for help with a special project or event or a parent may want to volunteer to help prepare a special snack.
 All classes have “mystery reader” on Fridays.

-Our Parents’ Committee is very active in helping to build our community.
-Every month, they organize some kind of event outside of the school day.
-This year, they have included a parent hike in the Wissahickon, parent art night at a local painting studio, and parent nigh at a brewery.
+Our Parents’ Committee, the Friends of PCCH, is very active in helping to build our community.
+They routinely organize events outside of the school day.
+Past events have included a parent hike in the Wissahickon, parent art night at a local painting studio, and parent night at a brewery.
 We have family community events too, which include playground meet ups, Valentines making parties, zoo nights, and other fun activities.